PixInsight/PCL/README.md

 </dd></dl>

 ## Supported Compilers

-**Important Note** *The information about supported compilers below is now outdated.
-The next version 2.1.9 of PCL is currently been developed with GCC 7.3.0 on Red Hat Enterprise Linux 7.4.
-As soon as we have a new release on all platforms, the list of supported compilers will be updated.
-Sorry for the inconvenience.*

 The current version of PCL has been built and tested with:

-   * FreeBSD 10.3: System clang compiler
-   * Red Hat Enterprise Linux 7.2: GCC C++ compiler 4.9.1
+   * Red Hat Enterprise Linux 7.4: GCC C++ compiler 7.3.0
    * macOS 10.11: Clang C++ compiler with Xcode 8.2.1

+We are currently working on the ports to FreeBSD and Windows:

+   * FreeBSD 10.4: System clang compiler
-   * Windows 10: Microsoft Visual C++ 2015 Community Edition
+   * Windows 10: Microsoft Visual C++ 2017 Community Edition

+** Important ** We still cannot guarantee compilation without errors on these platforms.
+As soon as we get PCL fully tested on FreeBSD and Windows we'll modify the information given in this document.

 The GCC and clang C++ compilers provide higher conformance to ISO C++ standards and are high quality development tools.
 On FreeBSD and macOS we rely on the Clang/LLVM compiler included with the latest versions of Xcode and FreeBSD.

 On Windows, we provide project files for the Microsoft Visual Studio integrated development environment (.vcxproj files).
-As of PCL version 2.1.3, we support Visual C++ 2015 exclusively.
+As of PCL version 2.1.10, we support Visual C++ 2017 exclusively.

 ## Environment Variables